mclevey/CV/cv_mclevey.md

 ## Research

 \ind March 2, 2016 "Network Structure and the 'Chain of Trust' in Linux Development: Lessons for Working with Data Scraped from the Web."
-Guest lecture in Research Methods class in Sociology, Wilfrid Laurier University.
+Guest lecture in Research Methods class in Sociology, Wilfrid Laurier University

 \ind Dec 2, 2014 "Collaborating On-Line: An Analysis of Communication Networks for Linux Kernel Developers."
 [Waterloo Institute for Complexity and Innovation](http://wici.ca/) Speaker Series, University of Waterloo